scds/intro-twine/lessons/lesson1.md

 ## Viewing your Story

-Currently, you're writing your story in the coding-end of Twine.
+Currently, you're writing your story in the coding end of Twine.
 To see what your players will see:

 - Close the passage editing menu.
 - In the `Passage` section, click on `Test from Here`.
 <img width="100%" src="../assets/img/lessons/project6.png" style="border: solid 2px black">

 {: .note }
-If your `Test from Here` button isn't working or it's grayed out, make sure you have your passage selected.
+If your `Test from Here` button isn't working or is greyed out, make sure you have your passage selected.
 To select your passage, simply click once on it.

 <img width="100%" src="../assets/img/lessons/project7.png" style="border: solid 2px black">